 As federal policy making on access to care issues continues to shift, the states are proactively and reactively responding by taking action on a range of health care issues that impact the psoriatic community.
 In response to the states increasing role in health care, the National Psoriasis Foundation (NPF) started a concerted program to advocate for those living with psoriatic disease through efforts targeted at state and local government.
 In the years since the creation of our state government relations department, we have successfully enacted thirteen bills that have the potential to improve access to care for 3,217,698 psoriatic disease patients.

-The NPF state advocacy team elevates the patient voice in the effort to create a better environment for those living with psoriasis, so they have better access to health care in order to appropriately treat their disease.
+The NPF state advocacy team elevates the patient voice in an effort to create a better environment for those living with psoriatic disease, so they have better access to health care in order to appropriately treat their disease to target.
 Elected officials want to hear from you, the voters in their districts, who are personally impacted by the issues they are setting policy on.
 Our efforts are guided by NPF’s strategic plan, which boldly seeks to increase the number of people receiving appropriate treatment.
 Together, we can impact policies that will improve access to treatment and enable people to better manage their disease!

-We partner with a diverse group of stakeholders while advocating for those with psoriatic disease in the nations statehouses.
-We are committed to working with anyone and any organization that shares the same goal we have - to find a cure to psoriatic disease and to improve access to care for our patient community.
-These partners include nationally recognized non-profits which represent other disease states, legislators, the pharmaceutical industry, pharmacy benefit managers, insurance companies, associations that represent health care industry related businesses, provider organizations, large employers, and local advocacy groups.
+At NPF, we know that success means working in partnership.
+We are proud to partner with a diverse group of stakeholders while amplifying the voice of those living with psoriatic disease in statehouse’s across the nation.
+As new issues emerge, we remain committed to working with any stakeholder that shares our goals - to cure psoriatic disease and to improve access to care for our patient community.
+These partners include nationally recognized nonprofits that represent patients with other chronic conditions, legislators, the pharmaceutical industry, pharmacy benefit managers, insurance companies, associations that represent health care industry related businesses, provider organizations, large employers, and local non-profit or advocacy groups.